CarloLepelaars/ghostnet_tf2/README.md

 ## Using Ghostnet

 This implementation is a normal Keras Model object.
-You initialize it and specify the number of classes, build or compile it and it is ready to fit.
+You initialize it, build or compile it and it is ready to fit!

-Example:
+Dummy example:
 ```
 from ghost_model import GhostNet

-# Initialize model with 1000 classes
+# Initialize model with 10 classes
-model = GhostNet(1000)
+model = GhostNet(10)

 # Compile and fit
 model.compile(loss='categorical_crossentropy',